Child Custody Attorneys

-Your parenting plan should account for details on how you will raise your children along with your former spouse, including establishing a visitation schedule and choosing which parent is in charge of making certain decisions about your children’s lives.
+Your parenting plan should account for details on how you will raise your child(ren) along with your former spouse, including establishing a timesharing schedule, and choosing which parent oversees making certain decisions about your children’s lives.

 The plan should also address relocation.
-If one parent moves more than 50 miles from the child, the other parent may have grounds for a custody case.
+If one parent moves more than fifty miles from the child’s current residence, the other parent may have grounds for a custody case.
 Both parents must reach an agreement and file for relocation before making the move.
 Once relocation is approved, the parenting plan may be adjusted to take the distance into account.

 As long as the plan includes the necessary details and meets the child’s best interests, the court will approve the proposal.

-Custody orders last until the youngest child turns 18 years old, but you have the right to request a modification of the plan at any point if you have experienced a material change in circumstances impacting the child’s best interests.
-So, if you do wish to file a custody modification request, you have the burden of proving that a change would be in your child’s best interests.
+Custody orders last until the youngest child turns eighteen years old.
+However, you have the right to request a modification of the plan, at any point if there has been a material change in circumstances impacting the child’s best interests.
+If you do wish to file a custody modification request, you have the burden of proving that a change would be in your child’s best interests.

-An experienced child custody lawyer at Moore Rabinowitz Law can help you navigate the child custody process, whether you are just beginning custody talks or seek to modify an order that has been in place for several years.
+An experienced child custody lawyer at Moore Rabinowitz Law can help you navigate the child custody process, whether you are just beginning custody discussions or seeking to modify an order that has been in place for several years.
 Our team of board-certified and AV-rated attorneys can provide the creative and strategic legal support you need to assert your rights as a parent.

 Contact Moore Rabinowitz Law for an initial consultation to learn more.